Proposals

 Let AI fill it in for you

 You don't have to write this from scratch every time.
-Our free RFP→Offer pack is a 4-prompt chain that reads the request, picks your angle, and drafts the full proposal in your voice — then checks it before you send.
+The $47 Starter Pack's RFP→Proposal tool is a 4-prompt chain that reads the request, picks your angle, and drafts the full proposal in your voice — then checks it before you send.

-The complete 4-prompt chain plus a worked HOA example — turns any RFP or quote request into a finished proposal in 5–10 minutes.
-Free, works in ChatGPT, Claude, or Gemini.
+The $47 Starter Pack's RFP→Proposal tool turns any RFP or quote request into a finished proposal in 5–10 minutes — the complete 4-prompt chain plus a worked HOA example.
+Works in ChatGPT, Claude, or Gemini.

 FAQ